Got a Minute?

 Give attention to a countertop appliance.
 That means clean out the microwave, toaster oven or empty crumbs from the toaster.

-How’s the freezer?
-Empty out-of-date foods or ones that aren’t wrapped well.
+How is the freezer?
+Empty out-of-date foods or ones that are not wrapped well.

 Clean your clean.
 Get under that sink.
 Sort out the cleaning supplies.
 Wipe the spills.
 Placing a plastic lid or tray under the dish soap will help prevent sticky messes.